-There is some potential for bat species to roost within the bridge or the vicinity of the bridge.
+There is always some potential for bat species to roost within the bridge or the vicinity of the bridge, although this potential is very low for this low bridge structure.
 Per CDOT guidance, removal of the structure requires prior inspection by an approved biologist to determine bat presence (Attachment B).
 If evidence of previous bat roosting is observed but no current roosting individuals are present, then installation of roosting preventative measures, such as the use of approved netting, is advised prior to bridge work.
 If active bat roosting is observed during inspection, then coordination with the CDOT Wildlife Biologist is required prior to any further bridge work.